Bonnie Hu joined Brownlee LLP’s Municipal, and Employment and Labour practice groups upon completing her articles at the firm in 2021.

-After getting a taste of negotiation while working as a Supply Management Analyst in oil and gas, Brownlee LLP Student-at-Law Bonnie Hu decided to take the plunge into practicing law.
+After getting a taste of negotiation while working as a Supply Management Analyst in oil and gas, Bonnie Hu decided to take the plunge into practicing law.

-“This experience helped me develop the skills to find solutions that would satisfy a client’s needs and risk profile in a cost-effective way,” she noted of her supply management job.
-“What attracts me to the law is that it generally seeks to balance different interests in a fair and practical manner.
-While there is always room for improvement, the law adapts to society’s changing values.”
+“This experience helped me develop the skills to find solutions that would satisfy a client’s needs and risk profile in a cost-effective way,” she noted of that job.
+“What attracts me to the law is that it generally seeks to balance different interests in a fair and practical manner.”

 Her volunteering with ECLC was through the University of Alberta’s Low Income Individuals and the Law course.
 During this time, she worked primarily on immigration and civil law matters.
 Fluent in English, Mandarin, and Cantonese (and proficient in French and Spanish), her volunteer work included translating legal advice from ECLC lawyers for clients.